** Updated 3rd Jan 2019 – To add extra DISM commands and recovery options.

 - To confirm all is well, you can run sfc /scannow again.

-NB: You may have to complete this process a couple of times before you get a clean sfc /scannow run.
+NB: You may have to complete this process and sfc /scannow a few times before you get a clean sfc /scannow run.

 If all the above fails, the next step is to use Windows Upgrade to reinstall the system files (see link below).
 This option will preserve your documents and installed applications but replace the system files.